-Support Person: A support person is an individual hired or chosen by a person with a disability to provide services or assistance with communication, mobility, personal care, medical needs, or access to goods or services.
+Essential Care Partner: An individual hired or chosen by a person with a disability to provide services or assistance with communication, mobility, personal care, medical needs, or access to goods or services.
 The support person could be a paid personal support worker, a volunteer, or friend or family member.
-He or she does not necessarily need to have special training or gualifications.
+They don't necessarily need to have special training or qualifications.